-->

 Alan Jackson is a man of uncomplicated pleasures, and something about imagining the big man surrounded by his family, smiling at the simple joy of it all, brings a little tear to our eyes.

 His kids might want a fancy bike and a luxury teddy bear, but all Alan wants is for you to stand next to the Christmas tree with a ribbon in your hair.
 For goodness sake!
-Vince Gill’s not even here yet and I’m already blubbing like a baby.
+Vince Gill’s not even here yet and we're already blubbing like babies.

 This starts out as a simple enough song about packing up the car and getting ready to go home for the holidays.
 But it isn’t long before Vince has got us all wobbly-lipped as he reveals that this is the first year he’ll have been home since his brother died.